SaxoBank/openapi-samples-js/instruments/instrument-retrieval/README.md

 # Instrument retrieval

-This example downloads all instruments of AssetType Stock, Bond and Option.
+This example downloads all instruments of AssetType Stock, Future and Option.
 It respects the default limit of 60 requests per minute.